Logo

 • Wrongful Death

-Injuries this serious could change the way you live the rest of your life.
-You may require extended therapy, rehabilitation, or even changes to your home in order to accommodate your new normal.
-The costs of these types of medical services, in addition to hospital bills, doctor’s bills, medication, and time off of work could jeopardize your financial future.
+Injuries this serious could change how you live the rest of your life.
+You may require extended therapy, rehabilitation, or even changes to your home to accommodate your new normal.
+The costs of these types of medical services, in addition to hospital bills, doctor’s bills, medication, and time off of work, could jeopardize your financial future.
 You shouldn’t have to go into debt to recover from a rollover truck accident.

 Who Can Be Held Liable for a Rollover Accident?

-The vast majority of large truck rollover accidents occur due to human error, miscalculation, or negligence.
-Most accidents are the result of the driver not adjusting their speed to accommodate for curves in the road, according to a study by the Association for the Advancement of Automotive Medicine.
+Most large truck rollover accidents occur due to human error, miscalculation, or negligence.
+According to a study by the Association for the Advancement of Automotive Medicine, most accidents result from the driver not adjusting their speed to accommodate for curves in the road.

 Another major factor that contributes to rollover crashes involves attention.
 When the driver’s attention is on something else, they are not paying attention to the road or current driving conditions.
 The most common causes for inattention to the road are falling asleep behind the wheel and distracted driving, such as using a cell phone, texting, eating, or otherwise keeping occupied while the driver’s eyes and focus should be on the road.

-The final major contributing factor to rollover accidents involves the steering of the vehicle, particularly over-steering, overcorrecting, and not steering adequately to stay in the designated lane.
+The final major contributing factor to rollover accidents involves the vehicle’s steering, particularly over-steering, overcorrecting, and not steering adequately to stay in the designated lane.

-At first glance, these all seem to be mistakes and negligence on the part of the driver.
+At first glance, these all seem to be mistakes and negligence on the driver’s part.
 That would make the accident the sole responsibility of the driver at fault, right?
 Only partially.
-Yes, the driver is the primary person responsible for causing the rollover accident.
-However, take, for example, the situation where the accident was caused by a steering issue.
+The driver is the primary person responsible for causing the rollover accident.
+However, take, for example, the situation where a steering issue caused the accident.

-If the driver was oversteering the vehicle, it could be because that person was improperly or inadequately trained by their employer.
+If the driver was oversteering the vehicle, it could be because their employer improperly or inadequately trained that person.
 That would be the employer also partially responsible for causing the accident.
-Perhaps it is the case that the driver was not thoroughly screened before employment – again, the fault would partially rest on the employer, as well as the driver.
+Perhaps it is the case that the driver was not thoroughly screened before employment – again, the fault would partially rest on the employer and the driver.

-Or perhaps the driver oversteered because the improperly loaded cargo was shifting or throwing off the balance of the vehicle.
-The company that loaded the cargo may now be responsible for the conditions that lead to the accident.
-Or again, it could also be the fault of the trucking company, if they were failing to conduct routine and federally mandated safety inspections.
+Or perhaps the driver oversteered because the improperly loaded cargo shifted or threw off the vehicle’s balance.
+The company that loaded the cargo may now be responsible for the conditions that led to the accident.
+Or, again, it could also be the trucking company’s fault if they failed to conduct routine and federally mandated safety inspections.

 With just one example, we have shown you how it could be possible for multiple parties to be responsible for a rollover accident.
-This one example demonstrates why truck accident cases can be so complicated and complex.
-This example should highlight why it is so important to get an experienced accident attorney on your side and working for you.
+This example demonstrates why truck accident cases can be complicated and complex.
+This example should highlight why getting an experienced accident attorney on your side and working for you is so important.

 Do You Need an Attorney?

 The short answer is yes.
-Truck accident cases are not only complicated because of the number of parties that may be involved or responsible, but they are also complicated because, almost from the instant an accident happens, the trucking company is working against you.
+Truck accident cases are complicated because of the number of parties that may be involved or responsible.
+They are also complicated because, almost from the instant an accident happens, the trucking company is working against you.
 Their teams of lawyers and insurers are already working to mitigate the consequences of the accident and ensure they have to pay out as little as possible.

 These high-powered attorneys and insurers aggressively work to protect the financial and business interests of the company.
-Having your own attorney means you are not only protecting your rights, but you are also protecting yourself from the aggressive, almost bullying tactics of an industry that doesn’t want to give you your fair share.
+Having your own attorney means you are not only protecting your rights but also yourself from the aggressive, almost bullying tactics of an industry that doesn’t want to give you your fair share.
 You deserve reasonable compensation for your injuries, time away from work, and pain and suffering.

-At The Benton Law Firm, we also believe it is important to retain an experienced personal injury attorney because a lawyer has the ability to thoroughly investigate the circumstances of a rollover truck accident.
-The team at The Benton Law Firm has the resources to immediately start the process of collecting and preserving crucial evidence following an accident.
-This evidence could include things like cellphone records, in-cab video or recordings, safety inspection records, and other vital documents that could be lost or destroyed after an accident.
+At Benton Accident & Injury Lawyers, we also believe retaining an experienced personal injury attorney is important because a lawyer can thoroughly investigate the circumstances of a rollover truck accident.
+The team at Benton Accident & Injury Lawyers has the resources to immediately start the process of collecting and preserving crucial evidence following an accident.
+This evidence could include things like cellphone records, in-cab videos or recordings, safety inspection records, and other vital documents that could be lost or destroyed after an accident.

-Why Choose The Benton Law Firm To Handle Your Rollover Accident Case?
+Why Choose Benton Accident & Injury Lawyers To Handle Your Rollover Accident Case?

-You are suffering, you are in pain, you are struggling to recover while living day to day, worrying about how to pay your medical expenses.
-You may feel bullied or intimidated by the trucking company and their insurers.
+You are suffering.
+You are in pain, struggling to recover while living daily, worrying about how to pay your medical expenses.
+But you don’t feel bullied or intimidated by the trucking company and their insurers.
 You don’t need to settle for their lowball offer.
 You do have the ability to fight back and get the compensation that you deserve after a serious rollover accident.
-The team at The Benton Law Firm wants to help you hold the responsible parties accountable for their negligent actions and get you the money you need to survive.
+The team at Benton Accident & Injury Lawyers wants to help you hold the responsible parties accountable for their negligent actions and get you the money you need to survive.

-At The Benton Law Firm, our truck accident attorneys have the experience and resources to investigate the accident and fight to protect your rights.
+At Benton Accident & Injury Lawyers, our truck accident attorneys have the experience and resources to investigate the accident and fight to protect your rights.
 Contact us today at (214) 777-7777 to schedule a free initial consultation.

 Ready to get the help you deserve?
 Call (214) 777-7777 or